‘Downton Abbey’ Movie Trailer Teases A Royal Visit

 — anglophenia (@anglophenia) April 4, 2019

-The Hollywood Reporter says that the two-minute teaser opens with Lord Grantham (Hugh Bonneville) talking about how things have changed in Yorkshire.
+According to The Hollywood Reporter, the two-minute teaser opens with Lord Grantham (Hugh Bonneville) talking about how things have changed in Yorkshire.

 “No maid, no nanny, no valet.
 It’s 1927, and we are modern folk.”

 While the majority of the original cast will be returning, things have changed since fans last saw the cast of Downton Abbey.
-Both Lady Mary and Lady Edith are both happily married, and Tom Branson has moved back to England with Sibby, and is helping Lady Mary and her new husband run the estate as patriarch, Robert Crawley takes a step back.
+Both Lady Mary and Lady Edith are both happily married, and Tom Branson has moved back to England with Sibby and is helping Lady Mary and her new husband run the estate as patriarch Robert Crawley takes a step back.

 A new trailer reveals the royal family is going to make a grand appearance in the upcoming #DowntonAbbeyFilm. https://t.co/lhaUO3oMGM